1KHA/judHajathon/plan.md

   - Console logs for troubleshooting

 ## Potential Enhancements
+- Add session history and analytics using session IDs
 - Implement score calculation and update on the server.
 - Add real-time score display for judges and host.
 - Add authentication and dynamic PIN generation.